casprwang/blog/src/pages/blog/notes/2017-08-09-from-iterator-to-array-use-spread-operator.md

 ---
-title: 'From iterator, to Array, use spread operator'
+title: 'From iterators, to Array, use spread operator'
 date: '2017-08-09T18:47:11-04:00'
 tags:
   - javascript